Roderick Kedward (politician)

+Early life

 Roderick Kedward was born at Westwell in Kent, one of fourteen children of a local farmer, originally from Hereford but resident in Kent since the 1870s.
 He became a minister in 1903 having trained at Richmond College.
 In 1906, he married Daisy Fedrick and they had three sons and three daughters.

 In 1908, Kedward was made minister of three Wesleyan congregations in Hull and earned the nickname 'the fighting parson' for physically protecting a woman from her wife-beating husband.

 During the First World War, Kedward served in Egypt and France.
 He was invalided out of the army in October 1916 with 'trench fever' but served as president of ex-servicemen's associations after the war.

+Political career

 Kedward unsuccessfully contested the Kingston upon Hull Central constituency at the 1918 general election, losing by a long way to a Conservative who had been favoured with the Lloyd George coalition 'coupon'.
 By then he had established a considerable local connection with Hull having been a minister of religion in the city for seven years and having founded the Kings Hall Brotherhood.
 He stood in Bermondsey West at the 1922 general election but was soundly beaten by the Labour candidate, a former Progressive (Liberal) member of the London County Council, Dr. Alfred Salter.
 At the next election in 1923, there was a straight fight between Kedward and Salter and Kedward was elected as the constituency's Member of Parliament (MP) by uniting the anti-Labour vote.
-He been associated with Bermondsey for some years having been Chairman of the Finance Committee of the Borough Council and a member of the Board of Guardians.
+He been associated with Bermondsey for some years having been chairman of the finance committee of the borough council and a member of the board of guardians.
 However Labour surged back the following year, a year in which the Liberal vote slumped badly all over the country and he was defeated at the 1924 general election.

 Transferring his political allegiance to his original home area, Kedward stood at the 1929 general election for Ashford in Kent.
 He won a remarkable victory with a swing of over 20% from the Conservatives to the Liberals.
 During this time, Kedward was strongly associated with the National Tithe-payers Association, a group which campaigned against the collection of tithes by the Church of England mainly for the upkeep of the clergy and which was unevenly levied across the country, hitting some areas harder than others.
 In 1931, having sided with the Simonite faction in the Liberal party, Kedward fought Ashford as a Liberal National but was defeated as the local Conservatives refused to endorse his candidacy, seeing him as too radical and disliking his overt non-conformism (anti-tithe stance).
 They put up their own candidate against him.
 He was unsuccessful again at the 1933 by-election (this time as an anti-government Liberal) following his successor's elevation to the House of Lords.